Table of Content

 The inspection of the insulation system shall be during the following stages:

-The insulation shall be applied in accordance with good industrial practice and when finished shall have a neat and workman like appearance to the satisfaction of the company.
+The insulation shall be applied in accordance with good industrial practice and when finished shall have a neat and workman like appearance to the satisfaction of the consultant.

 At the time of material receipts.